Performing the Test

 The Max Pulse test is easy to perform and can be done in as little as one minute.
 Here are simple instructions that will help you to get accurate results.
 Click to see an overview of the Max Pulse.

 - Do not perform the test until 2 hours after the patient has taken caffeine.
 Do not let the patient smoke before the test.
-For most accurate results, the test should be done on an empty stomach (digestion can cause the body to tighten outer arteries and push blood to the internal organs).
+For most accurate results, the test should be done on an empty stomach or mostly empty stomach (digestion can cause the body to tighten outer arteries and push blood to the internal organs).

 - Have the test performed in a quiet room.
 Make sure there are no noises, vibrations or bright lighting that might disturb the patient during the short test.